Browse the Guide:

 Charles Haney, librarian at Virginia Tech, in answer to a question about

 GITT, WILLIAM.
 JOURNAL, 1912.
 0.2 cu. ft.
 Journal kept from September through November 1912 by William "Uncle Bill" Gitt.
 Gitt was born in Newport, Virginia and attended the Virginia Agricultural and Mechanical College from 1877 to 1878.
 Gitt later lived in the Number 1 Barracks on campus and worked at the college doing various tasks for the cadets.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms1964-006

 GLANVILLE, JAMES.
 COLLECTION, 2004.
 0.1 cu. ft.
 James (Jim) O. Glanville is a retired professor of Chemistry at Virginia Tech.
 This collection includes two copies of an article from the Smithfield Review titled, "Conquistadors at Saltville in 1567?
 A Review of the Archaeological and Documentary Evidence."
 The collection also contains a copy of the Saltville Foundation Newsletter from January 2004.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-119.

 GLASS, CARTER J. COLLECTION, 1862-1864.
 0.1 cu. ft.
 Letter written to the sister of Carter J. Glass a Confederate Prisoner of War held at Point Lookout Prison in Point Lookout, Maryland.
 Collection also includes a slip granting leave to Danville, VA and a portrait of Carter Glass in his later years.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-004.

 Sofia, Bulgaria.
 Papers consist of exhibit boards for a design she